PEAK-Legacy/EccoDDE/README.txt

-Before using this, please read the Ecco DDE API docs carefully regarding how the timestamp resolution works and when/why you'll get duplicate change notices, as well as when/why certain notices will be delayed.
-This is not necessarily a suitable method for staying in sync "live" with an active Ecco file, as you can miss certain kinds of changes for up to an hour before they'll appear in this method's results.
+Before using this, please read the Ecco DDE API docs carefully regarding how the timestamp resolution works and when/why you'll get duplicate change notices.
+(This is not necessarily a suitable method for staying in sync "live" with an active Ecco file, because every time a change occurs, you will receive a list of every change that's occurred within a 1 hour timestamp resolution -- i.e., duplicating previous changes.)

 ``GetChanges()`` can optionally take a second argument, that lists the folders to be watched.
 Any items that aren't in those folders won't be included in